Azure/azure-policy/1-contribution-guide/request-alias.md

 ## What is a policy alias?

+You use aliases to access specific properties for a resource type.

 An alias enable you to restrict what values or conditions are permitted for a *property* on a resource.
 Each alias maps to the paths in different API versions for a given resource type.
 During policy evaluation, the policy engine gets the property path for that API version.
 For more information about Policy and aliases, visit this [**blog post**](https://azure.microsoft.com/en-us/blog/more-resource-policy-aliases/)